DE-Solution/dibbuk/README.md

 Currently, Dibbuk supports 12 scraping commands:

 ###getTag

-Get the text content of the first occurance of a tag.
+Gets the text content of the first occurance of a tag.
+No entry is added to the result Map if the tag cannot be found in the scraped page.

 Parameter:
 + tag: The tag to scrape